NewGit1999/alx-higher_level_programming/0x05-python-exceptions/README.md

 * When do we need to use exceptions
 * How to correctly handle an exception
 * What’s the purpose of catching exceptions
-* How to raise a builtin exception
+* How to raise a builtin exception.
 * When do we need to implement a clean-up action after an exception